Asset Publisher

 2. The patient's diagnosis has been clinically confirmed by four primary features OR three primary and two secondary features (medical records required) (i.e., primary features [rod-cone dystrophy, polydactyly, obesity, genital anomalies, renal anomalies, learning difficulties]; secondary features [speech delay, developmental delay, diabetes mellitus, dental anomalies, congenital heart disease, bracydactyly/syndactyly, ataxia/poor coordination, anosmia/hyposmia]) AND

-3. If the patient has an FDA labeled indication, ONE of the following:
+3. If the patient has an FDA labeled indication, then ONE of the following:

 1. The patient’s age is within FDA labeling for the requested indication for the requested agent OR

-2. The prescriber has provided information in support of using the requested agent for the patient’s age for the requested indication AND
+2. There is support for using the requested agent for the patient’s age for the requested indication AND

 4. ONE of the following: